ralphcoder/quick-health-checker/README.md

 ## Discription

-This project is a starting point for a Flutter applications.
+This project is a begnniner example for a Flutter applications.
 **My First Flutter App**😅

 This application is useful to have a quick peek on health, it gives an overview of whether you are becoming overweight, underweight, or normal.